Adelaide Oval: 19th century

+ground proper and was at pains made perfectly level.

+The Adelaide Oval was opened for cricket on Saturday 13 December 1873, with a cricket match between the Colonials (South Australian born) captained by John Pickering and the British (Overseas born) captained by Mr. Robinson.
+There was approximately 500 spectators present.
+The previous day 2,000 sheep were used to thin the top of the turf.

 In 1882, a grandstand, possibly designed by Wright & Reed Architects, and later renamed the George Giffen Stand, was opened to the public.
 In 1884, the first Test match was played at the grounds, for which the mound was built and Moreton Bay fig trees were planted.

 In 1885, the "Grand Corroboree", a corroboree performed by around 100 Aboriginal men and women from Point MacLeay mission and Yorke Peninsula, was attended by around 20,000 spectators (around a sixth of Adelaide's population).

 During 1888, a switchback rollercoaster was constructed and was adjacent to Adelaide Oval, where the present Riverbank Stand resides.